 How to Use the Result of a Calculator When Using a Custom Redirect

 In the case you want to redirect to your own website instead of showing the final page of involve.me you can't see the result of a calculation, but you can still use its value in the redirect URL.
 To do so deactivate the redirect and put the calculator element on the page.

-After you created the formula you can activate the redirect again and use an answer piped variable inside the URL like this:
+After you have created the formula, you can activate the redirect again and use an answer piped variable inside the URL like this:

 In the above example, ca_xxxxxx is the calculator ID.
 You can find this ID on your right side when you select the calculator element in the Editor.